NovationScripts/Multimillionaire/README.md

 To prevent the game from feeling too easy and boring, we can also use the compensator to vary the difficulty level of achieving a successful payout by gradually increasing its value and then decreasing it, or by bringing the queue to a certain level of difficulty and keeping it there.
 After all, this is the path to millions, and with many multiaccounts, a bit of difficulty will actually benefit the token's liquidity.

+Increasing the token supply and sending them to the reserve budget to ensure every fifth payout can be compared to mining.
+However, in our game, the "mining" process is more engaging and intricate.

 And earnings of 5% from one referral would be approximately ~$50,000 if the referred player reaches the finish line.

 Based on the certainty that the rate on the **Decentralized Exchange P2P** will be 1 token equal to no less than 1 ETH.